GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/shared-storage/known-customer/index.md

   - kevinkiklee
 ---

-The Shared Storage proposal intends to create a general purpose cross-site storage API which supports many possible use cases.
-One such example is identifying known customers, which is available to test in Chrome 104.0.5086.0 and later.
+The [Shared Storage API](/docs/privacy-sandbox/shared-storage/) is a Privacy Sandbox proposal for general purpose, cross-site storage, which supports many possible use cases.
+One example is identifying known customers, which is available to test in Chrome 104.0.5086.0 and later.

 You can store whether the user has registered on your site into Shared Storage, then render a seperate element based on whether the user's stored status (is